Skip to main content

 Digital Teaching Fellows

 Digital Teaching Fellows are full-time faculty members who are committed to deepening their understanding of how technology affects teaching and learning.
-In collaboration with the Office of Digital Teaching and Learning, each of the cohort's participants will design and conduct a research project that focuses on the intersection of technology and teaching.
-While projects will be individual to each participant, together the work of the Fellows will center on and speak to a common theme specific to the cohort.
-Digital Teaching Fellows form a professional learning community who share their expertise with the broader Loyola community by distilling key lessons and best practices from both the existing literature and their own research and sharing that knowledge through faculty development activities offered throughout the year (e.g., symposia, workshops, sessions offered at the Teaching Enhancement Workshops, mentoring other faculty).
+In collaboration with the Office of Digital Teaching and Learning, each cohort designs and conduct an applied pedagogic research project focusing on the intersection of technology and teaching, whether online or in the classroom.
+Together the work of the Fellows will center on and speak to a common theme specific to the cohort.
+Digital Teaching Fellows form a professional learning community who share their expertise with the broader Loyola community by distilling key lessons and best practices from both the existing literature and their own experiences and sharing that knowledge through faculty development activities offered throughout the year (e.g., symposia, workshops, practice guidelines, sessions offered at the Teaching Enhancement Workshops, mentoring other faculty).

 The Charge

-Theme for 2023-2025 Digital Teaching Fellows Cohort: Artificial Intelligence: Opportunities and Challenges for Inclusive Teaching and Learning
+2023-2025 Cohort: Artificial Intelligence: Opportunities and Challenges for Inclusive Teaching and Learning

 • Elizabeth Kennedy, Information Systems, Law, and Operations